Biogas: Industrial

-Bio-gas Plants
+Anaerobic digestion is a sequence of processes by which microorganisms break down biodegradable material in the absence of oxygen.
+This process produces biogas which can be used as a fuel.
+Industrial biogas production can either be purpose-built such as anaerobic digesters built to process manure and organic waste or can harvest biogas produced as byproduct from landfills or wastewater treatment plants.

+Biogas plants

-A biogas plant is the name often given to an anaerobic digester that treats farm wastes or energy crops.
-It can be produced using anaerobic digesters (air-tight tanks with different configurations).
+A biogas plant is the name often given to an anaerobic digester that treats farm wastes, municipal organic waste and/or energy crops.
+Industrial biogas plants process organic material in an air-tight tank to create anaerobic conditions.
+The material is heated to either mesothermic (~38oC) or thermophilic (>55oC) and held for a typical retention time of two to thirty days.

 These plants can be fed with energy crops such as maize silage or biodegradable wastes including sewage sludge and food waste.
-During the process, the micro-organisms transform biomass waste into biogas (mainly methane and carbon dioxide) and digestate.
+During the process, the micro-organisms transform biomass waste into biogas and digestate.
 Higher quantities of biogas can be produced when the wastewater is co-digested with other residuals from the dairy industry, sugar industry, or brewery industry.
 For example, while mixing 90% of wastewater from beer factory with 10% cow whey, the production of biogas was increased by 2.5 times compared to the biogas produced by wastewater from the brewery only.